Winter motorcycle gloves are essential for the hardy souls who brave the roads at this time of year.

-Look for long gloves with gauntlets they will cover and protect the wrists, also very useful for keeping the cold weather out (more on this later).
+Look for long gloves with gauntlets; they will cover and protect the wrists and are also handy for keeping the cold weather out (more on this later).

 Both leather and textile motorbike gloves can be effectively waterproofed.
-This is achieved by bonding a water tight membrane behind the outer fabric or leather.
-Ideally the membrane should be breathable, sweaty clammy hands become irritating very quickly.
+This is achieved by bonding a watertight membrane behind the outer fabric or leather.
+Ideally, the membrane should be breathable; sweaty and clammy hands become irritating very quickly.

 There are three broad categories of membrane;

-- Gore-Tex – offers the highest level of quality and is the most breathable membrane.
-Not surprisingly it also the most expensive.
+- Gore-Tex – offers the highest quality and is the most breathable membrane.
+Not surprisingly, it is also the most expensive.
 You are unlikely to find Gore-Tex in a glove below £100

-- The others – the most common membrane you will see is Hipora especially in the cheaper gloves.
-It is decent for the price but will not perform as well in very heavy weather and offers less breathability
+- Others – the most common membrane you will see is Hipora, especially in the cheaper gloves.
+It is decent for the price but will not perform as well in heavy weather and offers less breathability

 Some gloves offer extra features which are not essential but can come in handy;